 The balance owed to the school is the student’s responsibility; a personal loan from your own bank is one option.
 Alternative loans will be discussed during the packaging process so that you have all the necessary information to make the right decision for your circumstances.

-Most private student loans, like Sallie Mae Smart Option Loan and Well Fargo Student Loans, typically require the addition of a credit-worthy cosigner.
+Most private student loans, like Sallie Mae Smart Option Loan and Meritize, typically require the addition of a credit-worthy cosigner.

-Every student has different funding, the dates and amounts will be discussed individually with your Financial Aid Representative.
+Every student has different funding, the dates and amounts will be discussed individually with your Financial Aid Administrator.

 You are required to repay all federal and private student loans that you borrow for school.
 Students have a variety of options when it comes to repayment plans both during and after school.

 Money from your financial aid package will be sent to DIT and disbursed to your account.
 First, we will apply the money to your tuition and other education expenses charged to your account like gear and the physical.
-After this money has been applied to these charges, any additional money remaining will be given to you in the form of a check, or multiple checks, throughout the program.
+After this money has been applied to these charges, any additional money remaining will be given to you by direct deposit throughout the program.